SystemsApproach/tcpcc/tcp_ip.rst

 protocol running on the end hosts.
-There is no connection setup phase implemented within the network (corresponding, for example, to establishing a virtual circuit), and as a consequence, there is no mechanism for individual routers to pre-allocate buffer space to active connections.
+There is no connection setup phase implemented within the network (corresponding, for example, to establishing a virtual circuit), and as a consequence, there is no mechanism for individual routers to pre-allocate buffer space or link bandwidth to active connections.

-However, the lack of an explicit connection setup phase does not imply that routers must be completely unaware of end-to-end connections.
+The lack of an explicit connection setup phase does not imply that routers must be completely unaware of end-to-end connections.
 IP packets are switched independently, but it is usually the case that a stream of packets between a given pair of hosts flows through a particular set of routers.
-This idea of a *flow*—a sequence of packets sent between a source/destination pair and following the same route through the network—is an important abstraction in the context of resource allocation; it is one that we will use in later chapters.
+This idea of a *flow*—a sequence of packets sent between a source/destination pair and following the same route through the network—is an important abstraction that we will use in later chapters.

 One of the powers of the flow abstraction is that flows can be defined at different granularities.
-For example, a flow can be host-to-host (i.e., have the same source/destination host addresses) or process-to-process (i.e., have the same source/destination host/port pairs).
-In the latter case, a flow is essentially the same as a channel, as we have been using that term throughout this book.
-The reason we introduce a new term is that a flow is visible to the routers inside the network, whereas a channel is an end-to-end abstraction. :numref:`Figure %s <fig-flow>` illustrates several flows passing through a series of routers.
+For example, a flow can be host-to-host (i.e., have the same source/destination IP addresses) or process-to-process (i.e., have the same source/destination host/port pairs). :numref:`Figure %s <fig-flow>` illustrates several flows passing through a series of routers.

 .. _fig-flow: